Fa’afafine: The Recognized Third Gender of Samoa

 Fa’afafine and the Relevant Theories of Homosexuality

-Nonetheless, the existence of the fa’afafine in Samoan society has an interesting implication that could explain the evolutionary role of homosexuality.
-Several studies revealed that the fa’afafine are more altruistically inclined toward their nieces and nephews than either Samoan women or heterosexual men.
+The existence and recognition of the fa’afafine in Samoan society has an interesting implication that could explain the evolutionary role of homosexuality.
+It is important to underscore the fact that several studies revealed that the fa’afafine are more altruistically inclined toward their nieces and nephews than either Samoan women or heterosexual men.

-They are eager to look after their nephews and nieces, tutor them in arts and music, and extend financial assistance for education and healthcare.
-Vasey and Doug P. VanderLaan have extensively investigated the probable evolutionary underpinning of this phenomenon.
+Androphilic men in Samoa are eager to look after their nephews and nieces.
+They tutor them in arts and music or other school-related works.
+They also extend financial assistance for education and healthcare.
+Vasey and Doug P. VanderLaan have extensively observed and investigated the probable evolutionary underpinning of these altruistic tendencies.

-A 2006 study with David S. Pocock revealed that the fa’afafine have greater avuncular tendencies—or uncle-like behavior—than heterosexual men.
-Both Vasey and VanderLaan replicated and expanded the study in 2010.
+A 2006 study with David S. Pocock also revealed that the fa’afafine have greater avuncular tendencies or uncle-like behavior than heterosexual men.
+Both Vasey and VanderLaan replicated and expanded the study further in 2010.

-One of their findings revealed that the fa’afafine exhibit significantly higher avuncular tendencies even when compared to a more closely matched control group that also lacks direct parent care responsibilities—or heterosexual men with no children.
+One of their findings showed that the fa’afafine exhibited significantly higher avuncular tendencies even when compared to a more closely matched control group that also lacks direct parental care responsibilities—or heterosexual men with no children.

-Another result revealed that not only the fa’afafine are more altruistic than Samoan women or heterosexual men, but they also show more altruistic and avuncular behavior toward their kin while displaying weaker tendencies toward other children.
+Another result revealed that the fa’afafine not only are more altruistic than Samoan women or heterosexual men but also show more altruistic and avuncular behaviors toward their kin while displaying weaker tendencies toward other children.

-From an evolutionary perspective, Vasey and VanderLaan hypothesized that there might be genetic factors that result in the emergence and maintenance of homosexuality in a population and in this regard, the Samoan population.
-The existence of the fa’afafine creates an advantage for a particular family or clan, by helping the propagation of genes and promoting reproduction or procreation.
+Nevertheless, from an evolutionary perspective, Vasey and VanderLaan hypothesized that there might be genetic factors that result in the emergence and maintenance of homosexuality in a population and in this regard, the Samoan population.
+The existence of the fa’afafine creates an evolutionary advantage for a particular family or clan by helping the propagation of genes and promoting reproduction or procreation.

-While the fa’afafine do not procreate, their roles in the families revolve around looking after their kin, particularly their nephews and nieces.
-These altruistic and avuncular behaviors assist in the survival of younger offspring in a family tree and in turn, promote the survival of the entire genetic line of the family.
+Furthermore, although the fa’afafine do not produce offspring, remember that their roles in their respective families revolve around looking after the younger members of their kin or their nephews and nieces.
+The combination of these altruistic and avuncular behaviors and familial responsibilities assists in the survival of younger members of the family.
+This promotes the survival of the entire genetic line of the family.

 The existence of the fa’afafine has also been associated with the Fraternal Birth Order Hypothesis and another theory associated with maternal fecundity.
 The 2009 study of Vasey and VanderLaan confirmed the association of these two theories with the fa’afafine of Samoa.

-Note that the Fraternal Birth Order Hypothesis suggests that the more older brothers a man has from the same mother, the greater the probability is that he will have a homosexual orientation.
-On the other hand, the maternal fecundity effect is a theory associated with the evolutionary underpinning of homosexuality.
+Note that the Fraternal Birth Order Hypothesis suggests that a man who has more older brothers from the same mother has a higher probability of having a homosexual orientation.
+The maternal fecundity effect is associated with the evolutionary underpinning of homosexuality.

 Several tests involving the maternal fecundity theory revealed that the mothers and maternal aunts of homosexual men have a reproductive advantage over the mothers and maternal aunts of heterosexual men.
 Both homosexual men and their mothers and maternal aunts carry genes that promote both female reproduction and male homosexuality.